 Kristina Junttila (b.
 1977) is a Norwegian/Finnish artist working in the field of Live Art.
-She constructs events and performances where modes of participation might occur in sites such as a hairdressers, old folks home, lecture roos or in the more traditional black boxes and gallery spaces.
+She constructs events and performances where modes of participation might occur in sites such as a hairdresser, old folks home, lecture roos or in the more traditional black boxes and gallery spaces.
 She acts as a performer, collaborator, director, writer and teacher.

-Her works can take form as an exercise, conceptual art piece, full length performance, intimate meeting or as a relational event.
+Her works can take form as an exercise, conceptual art piece, full-length performance, intimate meeting or as a relational event.
 She plays with established conventions, often being naive and minimalistic, using documentary, but also evoking imagination.